Virginia

 Facts and Figures

-• Employed 112,723 workers in the arts and cultural industries, with workers earning wages and benefits totaling more than $9.6 billion
+• Employed 117,878 workers in the arts and cultural industries, with workers earning wages and benefits totaling $10.6 billion

-More than 53 percent of Virginia’s adults attended live music, theater, or dance performances, while nearly 27 percent attended art exhibits, according to the 2017 Survey of Public Participation in the Arts, conducted in partnership with the U.S. Census Bureau.
+About 36 percent of Virginia’s adults attended live music, theater, or dance performances, while more than 24 percent attended art exhibits, according to the 2022 Survey of Public Participation in the Arts, conducted in partnership with the U.S. Census Bureau.

-Blue Star Museums program provided free admission to thousands of active military personnel and their families at 122 participating museums in Virginia.
+The Blue Star Museums program provided free admission to thousands of active military personnel and their families at 188 participating museums in Virginia.

-An average of more than 5,484 students from 124 high schools in Virginia participated in Poetry Out Loud annually.
+More than 5,440 students from 142 high schools in Virginia participated in Poetry Out Loud.

-The NEA Big Read program generated 425 community events focused on reading outstanding American literature and involving more than 29,406 adults and students in Virginia.
+The NEA Big Read program generated community events focused on reading outstanding American literature and involving more than 9,169 adults and students in Virginia

 Virginia Fact Sheet